 - Theater students may choose to polish their skills in conservatory-based study away programs, such as the National Theater Institute at the O'Neill Theater Center.
 Our students have studied theater in Russia, Italy, Spain, and the United Kingdom.

 Many theater majors intend to make theater their career—as actors, directors, playwrights, stage-managers, technicians, producers or educators.
 Connecticut College alumni are administrators in New York theaters, stage-managers for professional companies, and actors in regional repertory companies, on television and in film.

-The Department of Theater ends the year with the 9th Annual Theater Capstone Festival, a collective opportunity for Conn seniors to finish their college careers with a major creative project.
-They are invited to take risks, to deepen their work, and to find their voices as artists and scholars.
+The Theater Capstone Festival is a collective opportunity for seniors to finish their college theater careers with a major creative project.
+We invite them to take risks, to deepen their work, and to find their voices as artists and scholars.
 This year’s Senior Capstones are in playwriting and acting.

 What in this world is more important or more influential than a mother’s love?
 This play explores the long-distance relationship between a young man and his mother.
 Over time, the line between resentment and love becomes thin.

 “Outlaw for my Love” by Wylie McCann '23

 explores the relationship between unrequited love and the female psyche.
 Actor/playwright Wylie McCann collides and constructs a collage of scenes of sidelined female characters and personal narratives to enact the difficult and visceral experience of falling in love.
 Ultimately, it’s a lush story about choosing love while facing unhappiness all at the same time.